brooklynrail/brooklynrail-platform/content/people/edwin-torres.md

   editor of _The Body In Language: An Anthology_ (Counterpath Press).
   Multi-disciplinary collaborations with a wide range of cultural nomads have contributed to the development of his bodylingo poetics.
-Edwin will be teaching "Brainlingo," his workshop on poetry and portals, as an adjunct this semester at Columbia University.'
+Edwin will be teaching \"Brainlingo,\" his workshop on poetry and portals, as an adjunct this semester at Columbia University.'
 portraits:
   - media: 2020/10/edwin-torres